AnushaManila/Master-Thesis/03_DCGAN/ReadMe.md

 4. Extending the DCGAN architecture
 ```
 #### 1. Changing the Depth of Intermediate layers of DCGAN:
 The DCGAN generator architecture shown above has the depths (1024, 512, 256, 128) of each intermediate layers which are formed by transposed convolution operations.
 These depth values are independent of the final output resolution.
 However, changing these depth values might affect the quality of generated results.
 In order to examine the effect of modifying the depth values, experiment 1 to 5 are executed.
-The red box shows the changes made.
+The red box shows the changes made to the generator architecture.
+And the corresponding discriminator network is also altered accordingly (just the reverse process of the generator).
 ![ ](https://github.com/AnushaManila/Master-Thesis/blob/master/05_Thesis_Slides/Slide24.jpg)
 ![ ](https://github.com/AnushaManila/Master-Thesis/blob/master/05_Thesis_Slides/Slide25.jpg)
 ![ ](https://github.com/AnushaManila/Master-Thesis/blob/master/05_Thesis_Slides/Slide26.jpg)